mattermost/docs/source/process/marketing-guidelines.rst

 2. **Use Twitter banners for images**.
 Use Twitter banners to make visuals consistently high-quality throughout the release announcement.
 Also allows the marketing team use the images for tweets.
 3. **Include a clear theme**.
 Decide what theme to focus on throughout the release announcement.
 E.g. in `4.1 release announcement the focus was placed on integrations <https://about.mattermost.com/mattermost-4-1/>`_.
 4. **Emphasize benefit**.
 Always start each section with the benefit - the benefit should be clear in the first 1 or 2 sentences.
 IT audiences are typically more interested in the business benefits of technology than technical features.
 Emphasize benefit also in screenshots and image captions.
 5. **Know your audience**.
-Consider what audience you are writing this announcement to.
+Consider the audience you are writing this announcement for.
 E.g. admins who upgrade the Mattermost server, customers making a decision about purchasing the Enterprise Edition, end-users, or other.
 6. **Test on mobile**.
 Before you publish a blog post, make sure that it is mobile-friendly by testing it on smartphone and tablet platforms.